Chipping Norton set: 'Horsegate'

-A horse, Raisa, was loaned to Rebekah Brooks by the Metropolitan Police from 2008–2010, stabled at the Brooks' farm and was subsequently returned to the police in a "poor condition."
-In March 2012, David Cameron confirmed that he had ridden the horse with Charlie Brooks before he became Prime Minister in 2010.
+A horse, Raisa, was loaned to Rebekah Brooks by the Metropolitan Police from 2008–2010 and stabled at the Brooks' farm, and was subsequently returned to the police in a "poor condition."
+In March 2012, David Cameron confirmed that he had ridden the horse with Charlie Brooks before Cameron became Prime Minister in 2010.
 Cameron had previously stated that he had not.
-The leader of the opposition, Ed Miliband said that Cameron was in danger of becoming a symbol of "how leading politicians get too close to the powerful media."
+The leader of the opposition, Ed Miliband, said that Cameron was in danger of becoming a symbol of "how leading politicians get too close to the powerful media."

 Cameron apologised for a "confusing picture" to emerge over his connection to Raisa.
-Cameron said that he was sorry to hear that Raisa "is no longer with us...I think I should probably conclude by saying I don't think I will be getting back into the saddle any time soon."
-On Charlie Brooks, Cameron had earlier told 5 News, "He is a friend of mine of 30 years' standing and a neighbour in my constituency, so that's a matter of record.
+Cameron said that he was sorry to hear that Raisa "is no longer with us...
+I think I should probably conclude by saying I don't think I will be getting back into the saddle any time soon."
+Regarding Charlie Brooks, Cameron had earlier told 5 News, "He is a friend of mine of 30 years' standing and a neighbour in my constituency, so that's a matter of record.
 But since I have been prime minister I think I have been on a horse once, and it wasn't that one."
 Before Cameron confirmed that he had ridden the horse, Jeremy Clarkson said of the affair that "I can categorically state that he never rode that horse.
 I do actually live there.
 It's all rubbish."